 Drug discovery efforts at the Novartis Institute for Tropical Diseases (NITD) have delivered an industry-leading pipeline of drug candidates to address the emerging threat of resistance.
 Two antimalarials in development, KAF156 (ganaplacide) and KAE609 (cipargamin), offer new mechanisms of action against the disease and have the potential to offer simplified therapeutic regimens over current treatments.

 Ganaplacide demonstrated activity against both vivax and falciparum malaria, including artemisinin-resistant parasites.
 It is being developed as a combination with a new formulation of lumefantrine.
 Positive Phase 2 clinical trial results in adults and children support the progression of the combination toward Phase 3.
 Novartis leads the development of ganaplacide with scientific and financial support from Medicines for Malaria Venture (MMV) in collaboration with the Bill & Melinda Gates Foundation.

-In 2020, NITD discovered another novel malaria therapy, INE963, which has an entirely new mechanism of action and is in early clinical trials.
-The molecule was developed with support from Medicines for Malaria Venture and received the organization’s “Project of the Year” award in 2020.
+In 2020, Novartis advanced another novel malaria therapy, INE963, a fast acting long-lasting antimalarial with an entirely new mechanism of action.
+INE963 is in early clinical trials.
+It is developed in collaboration with MMV and received the organization’s “Project of the Year” award in 2020.